Mastering Olympic Lifts for Everyday Strength

 How to Improve Your Olympic Lifts

-• Work with lighter loads to refine technique.
+• Train with lighter loads to perfect form before adding weight.

-• Film your lifts for feedback on positions.
+• Film your lifts for visual feedback on positioning and timing.

-• Drill progressions (hang snatch, power clean) before moving to full lifts.
+• Drill partial progressions (hang snatch, power clean) to reinforce key phases.

-• Prioritize mobility in the shoulders, thoracic spine, and ankles.
+• Prioritize mobility for shoulders, hips, and thoracic spine.

 Sample Olympic Lift Progression Workout

-• Warm-Up: PVC drills + mobility for shoulders/hips
+Warm-Up: PVC drills + mobility for shoulders and hips

-• Technique: 3×5 snatch pulls (focus on bar path)
+Technique: 3×5 Snatch Pulls (focus on bar path and speed)

 The Bottom Line